WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 - For lower-level micro tests (below the components), you can use plain [mocha](https://mochajs.org) or [jest](https://jestjs.io)
 - these tests _**do not**_ rely on running the actual site (webpack)

+### 🧪ADDING _YOUR_ TESTS
-❗️**ADDING YOUR TESTS:** in this repo, add your tests under the folder named with framework / lib you want to use.
+️ in this repo, `add your tests under the folder named with framework / lib you want to use`.

 ### Running
 Depending on what test libs, frameworks you chose that are already setup for you, you'd run one of the following: